paulsedille/NeurIPS-Broader-Impact-Statements/main-dataset/notes-on-data.md

 ## ambiguous opt out
 Whether or not the broader impact statement was considered to be an “ambiguous opt out” according to a human reviewer.
 This variable should be considered along with the “opt out” variable.
 This variable was necessary as many broader impact statements (especially shorter ones) often opt out while simultaneously making comments on the paper’s broader impact, or make ambiguous distinctions between present and future impacts, direct and indirect impacts, immediate and downstream impacts, etc., discussing one but opting out of discussing the other.

-## manually corrected
-Whether or not the text of the broader impact statement or other variables were manually corrected by a human modifying the data set.

-## human review
-Whether or not the text of the broader impact statement or other variables were manually reviewed by a human and confirmed correct, regardless of whether or not a correction was made.

-## Image based PDF
-Eight of the 1899 originally downloaded PDFs were image-based and could not be converted to XMLs.
-They therefore had to be hand coded.
-Those papers are coded as TRUE for this variable, all others are coded as FALSE.

 ## paper title (subjects)
 Variable provided by NeurIPS team, cf. [this dataset](https://docs.google.com/spreadsheets/d/10HHHgXGAwsoeF6XxX0ZTJUAvixMO2NedcHrPnFm6JfQ/edit?usp=sharing).